 Whale Watching from Reykjavík

-Whale Watching from Snæfellsnes peninsula
+Whale Watching from Snæfellsnes peninsula and the Westfjords

 What are The best Whale Watching Tour Options?

-The Whales of Iceland Museum in Reykjavík
+The Whales of Iceland Exhibit in Reykjavík

-- Wear comfortable, waterproof boots
+- Wear comfortable, waterproof boots.

-Whales in the Icelandic Culture and Sagas
+Whales in Icelandic Culture and Sagas

 Whale Hunting in Iceland